-Is ESPN+'s Price Going Up? - The TV Answer Man!
+Is ESPN+'s Price Going Up?
+Yes, And Here's Why - The TV Answer Man!

 Click Amazon: See the 1-Day-Only Discounts!

 If you subscribe separately to ESPN+, the price will increase from $6.99 a month to $9.99 a month on August 23.
 That’s a 43 percent increase which is significantly higher than even the nation’s highest inflation rate in four decades.
+(The annual rate will also increase from $69.99 to $99.99.)

 However, if you subscribe to ESPN+ via the Disney bundle, which also includes Disney+ and Hulu’s Video on Demand service, the price will not go up.
 The bundle’s base price (Disney+, ESPN+ and Hulu with ads) will remain at $13.99 a month while the bundle with Hulu without ads will stay at $19.99 a month.